CEED/libCEED/doc/sphinx/source/intro.rst

 computational efficiency made sense historically, when the performance was mostly limited by processors' clockspeed.
-A more relevant performance plot for current state-of-the-art high-performance machines (for which the bottleneck of performance is mostly in the memory bandwith) is shown in the right panel of :numref:`fig-assembledVsmatrix-free`, where the memory bandwith is measured in terms of bytes/DOF.
+A more relevant performance plot for current state-of-the-art high-performance machines (for which the bottleneck of performance is mostly in the memory bandwith) is shown in the left panel of :numref:`fig-assembledVsmatrix-free`, where the memory bandwith is measured in terms of bytes/DOF.
 We can see that high-order methods, implemented properly with only partial assembly, require optimal amount of memory transfers (with respect to the